ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

 {{% notice Note %}}
 Datasets are very specific to a model or an application.
 You need to have full knowledge of the model input layout as it needs to be compatible with the dataset structure.
-Keras provides some common datasets for experimentation (examples of datasets are MNIST, CIFAR10, CIFAR100, and IMDB)

-The full list of datasets provided by Keras is available https://keras.io/keras_core/api/datasets/
+Keras provides some common datasets for experimentation, e.g., MNIST, CIFAR10, CIFAR100, and IMDB.
+The full list of datasets provided by Keras is available here - https://keras.io/keras_core/api/datasets/
 {{% /notice %}}

 As part of the Machine Learning development workflow, it is common to partition the dataset